Tax

 Foreign investment fund (FIF) tax

-Some New Zealand-based funds have an overseas focus to what they invest in.
+Some New Zealand-based funds have an overseas focus for what they invest in.
 For example, an NZX-listed ETF might invest in a US-listed ETF that tracks a US index.
 You wouldn’t need to pay FIF tax for this type of fund.
 But if you invested over $50,000 NZD in a US-listed ETF, then you’d need to consider your FIF tax obligations.

 To see what exchange a fund is listed on, look for the exchange under the fund’s name.